pidgy/satellite/README.md

 ` conn, err := satellite.SendJson(obj) `

+The TCP server works as follows:

+    - satellite.go
+	- A socket is opened and listened on the main thread of execution
+	- 5 TcpHandlers run as go routines (concurrently) and listen on a channel for incoming connections.
+	- Main thread receives connections and sends them down the channel.
+	- Any TcpHandler picks up the connection request and Marshals the json message.
+	- If an error occurs the the socket is closed, and a RST packet is sent to the user.

+    package satellite -> common.go
+    	- import "github.com/trashbo4t/satellite"
+	- modify the json object inside common.go
+	- modify the HandleJson function inside common.go
+	- call the SendJson function.

 Only a couple of changes are required to customize the library for your needs

 * object.go